St. James Cathedral (Orlando, Florida): St. James Cathedral

-The cathedral underwent the most recent of several renovations beginning in May 2009.
+The diocese commenced a major interior renovation of St. James Cathedral in 2009.
 Work included restoration of stonework on the facade that was covered during the previous renovation, interior decoration, lighting, and installation of windows to comply with current hurricane-codes.
 A marble altar, tabernacle throne and baptismal font were created in Carrara, Italy to complement new pews.
 The cathedral organ, Wicks Organ Company Opus 6028, was restored and enlarged by Wicks along with a smaller organ in the cathedral chapel.